 Coordinated actions by certain federal agencies.
-The Transaction was approved by GCU's Board of Trustees based on its conclusion that it would be in the best interest of GCU's students, faculty and staff for GCU to operate under the non-profit status that it previously held prior to 2004.
+The Transaction was approved by GCU's board of trustees based on its conclusion that it would be in the best interest of GCU's students, faculty and staff for GCU to operate under the non-profit status that it previously held prior to 2004.
 Prior to the closing of the Transaction, the IRS, HLC and the State of Arizona approved GCU's non-profit designation.
-However, on November 6, 2019, in connection with its approval of the Transaction without conditions, ED informed GCU that GCU does not satisfy ED's definition of a nonprofit entity and, as a result, that ED will continue to treat GCU as a proprietary institution for purposes of its continued participation in Title IV programs.
+However, in November 2019, in connection with its approval of the Transaction without conditions, ED informed GCU that GCU does not satisfy ED's definition of a non-profit entity and, as a result, that ED will continue to treat GCU as a proprietary institution for purposes of its continued participation in Title IV programs.
 Upon receipt of this determination, GCU and GCE entered into ongoing discussions and negotiations that were then provided by GCU to ED regarding proposed changes to the services agreement between GCU and GCE and providing ED, upon request, with an updated transfer pricing study demonstrating that the revenue sharing arrangement reflected in the services agreement reflected fair market value for the services we provide.
 Despite the ongoing discussions and negotiations, ED again denied GCU's non-profit status in January 2021.
 Thereafter, in order to pursue all available avenues for recourse on this matter, GCU opted to file a lawsuit against the ED, alleging that its 2019 and 2021 decisions overstepped its authority.
-That litigation currently remains ongoing.
-While the Company does not believe that ED's determination, if ultimately upheld by the federal courts, will impact GCU's ability to meet all regulatory requirements applicable to proprietary institutions, the determination not to accept GCU's nonprofit status by ED or any other federal agency, if upheld, would continue the limits currently in effect on GCU's ability to identify itself as a non-profit university in its advertising or other materials and could adversely impact the manner in which GCU is viewed by students, prospective students, alumni, donors and other stakeholders.
+While ED's decision to continue to treat GCU as a for-profit institution was upheld by the federal district court in Arizona, in November 2024, the United States Court of Appeals for the Ninth Circuit unanimously held that ED had failed to apply the correct legal standards in reviewing GCU's application and it reversed the district court's decision and remanded with instructions to set aside ED's decision and to remand to ED for further proceedings.

-Thereafter, in October 2021, at the same time that the FTC issued the notice to the 70 for-profit schools as mentioned above, the FTC issued a public statement indicating that it would coordinate efforts with ED and the VA to investigate for-profit universities in furtherance of the notice.
+In October 2021, at the same time that the FTC issued the notice to the 70 for-profit schools as mentioned above, the FTC issued a public statement indicating that it would coordinate efforts with ED and the VA to investigate for-profit universities in furtherance of the notice.
 Since the FTC's statement, ED, the VA and the FTC have initiated multiple actions against GCU, including audits, compliance reviews, civil investigative demands, fines and lawsuits, and the FTC has initiated civil investigative demands and a lawsuit against us, that allege, among other things, misrepresentations made in connection with marketing activities, including statements made related to GCU's non-profit status.

-These actions, which are in addition to the class action and shareholder derivative action against us and certain of our directors and officers that we are currently defending and which largely also relate back to ED's original decision to deny recognition of GCU's non-profit status, appear to be coordinated in the manner described in the 2021 FTC statement.
+These actions appear to have been coordinated in the manner described in the 2021 FTC statement.
 These actions, or any future actions by ED, FTC or any other federal or state government agencies or accrediting bodies with oversight over us or GCU, if ultimately resolved adversely to us or GCU, could result in monetary penalties and liabilities, further impact GCU's non-profit status, and/or cause reputational harm.
 See Part I, Item 3.
 Legal Proceedings for a discussion of certain litigation matters to which we are a party.
-In addition, given the importance of the non-profit designation to GCU, it is also possible that GCU might request changes to our contract with them to resolve any disputes it has with government agencies over its non-profit status.
-At this time, we cannot predict what changes those could be or what effect any of those outcomes could have on our business.